yyc12345/vtobjplugin/README.md

 ### Shortcomings

 * Right-hand left-hand coordinate system conversion only support swaping YZ axis.
-* For avoiding same name, all export objects will be attach a unique prefix.
 * Use group to split each object and don't provide any option for changing this.
 * No smooth group
 * Only export 3d object.
 Don't support 2 dimension structure such as Line and etc.
-* Couldn't detect original texture format and save it automatically

 ## Usage